Tamed by H L Petrovic

 In a world of demons, immortals, magic and sunshine, Mira will learn that there are more days to live for than just today.
 And, as she races the next full moon to avoid a fate that seems certain, she will learn that her heart and head do not always agree.

 With a non-western-European setting, TAMED includes Persian, Nordic and Balkan influences.
 It would appeal to fans of Alwyn Hamilton’s Rebel of the Sands or Sarah J Maas’s Throne of Glass.
 It is the first book in a planned trilogy.

 White Eyes by H L Petrovic

-Warning: there are no virgin archetypes waiting for rescue in this novel.
+There are no virgin archetypes waiting for rescue in this novel.
 White Eyes is a 120,000-word gritty epic fantasy novel, with a strong, proactive female cast.
 It combines the female-driven thematics of writers like Sara Douglass and Juliet Marillier, a single POV character arc, and is set in a dangerous world reminiscent of George R R Martin or Joe Abercrombie.

 White Eyes received a Highly Commended in the Australian Society of Authors Emerging Writers’ and Illustrators’ Mentorship Program 2013-14.

-Werewolves of New London
+Gods of New London

 Steampunk set in an alternate Victorian England with reincarnated Egyptian Gods.
 Currently about 70,000 words into the first draft, and Charles Darwin just dropped in on a dirigible.
 Ah, the joys of being a pantser!